Top REIT Stocks in India (2026)

 7. Is REIT better than FD?

 REITs and FDs serve different purposes.
-REITs offer exposure to income-generating real estate and may provide distributions.
-But the REIT share price can fluctuate with market conditions, interest rates, occupancy, and rental trends.
-FDs offer fixed returns over a chosen tenure and usually carry lower market risk.
+Some investors track best REIT dividend stocks in India for income-generating real estate exposure, while FDs offer fixed returns over a chosen tenure and usually carry lower market risk.

 Disclaimer: This is for educational purposes only and not investment advice.
 The suitable option depends on income needs, risk appetite, liquidity needs, tax position, and investment horizon.